dsccommunity/CertificateDsc/DSCResources/MSFT_PfxImport/README.md

   Windows 10 or Windows Server 2016.

-  If importing a PFX certificate exported with `AES256_SHA256` cryptographic algorithm on a target machine earlier than build 1709 the following error will occur:
+  If importing a PFX certificate exported with `AES256_SHA256` cryptographic algorithm on a target machine running a Windows 10 or Windows Server 2016 build earlier than 1709, the following error will occur:

   `The PFX file you are trying to import requires either a different password or membership in an Active Directory principal to which it is protected.`